José Rizal: Education

-Rizal's numerous skills and abilities was described by his German friend, Dr. Adolf Bernhard Meyer, as "stupendous."
+Rizal's numerous skills and abilities was described by his German friend, Adolf Bernhard Meyer, as "stupendous."
 Documented studies show Rizal to be a polymath with the ability to master various skills and subjects.
 He was an ophthalmologist, sculptor, painter, educator, farmer, historian, playwright and journalist.
 Besides poetry and creative writing, he dabbled, with varying degrees of expertise, in architecture, cartography, economics, ethnology, anthropology, sociology, dramatics, martial arts, fencing and pistol shooting.
 Skilled in social settings, he became a Freemason, joining Acacia Lodge No. 9 during his time in Spain; he became a Master Mason in 1884.
+José, as "Rizal", soon distinguished himself in poetry writing contests, impressing his professors with his facility with Castilian and other foreign languages, and later, in writing essays that were critical of the Spanish historical accounts of the pre-colonial Philippine societies.

 Personal life, relationships and ventures

 José Rizal's life is one of the most documented of 19th-century Filipinos due to the vast and extensive records written by and about him.
 Almost everything in his short life is recorded somewhere.
 He was a regular diarist and prolific letter writer, and much of this material has survived.
 His biographers have faced challenges in translating his writings because of Rizal's habit of switching from one language to another.

 Biographers drew largely from his travel diaries with his comments by a young Asian encountering the West for the first time (other than in Spanish manifestations in the Philippines).
 These diaries included Rizal's later trips, home and back again to Europe through Japan and the United States, and, finally, through his self-imposed exile in Hong Kong.

 Shortly after he graduated from the Ateneo Municipal de Manila (now Ateneo de Manila University), Rizal (who was then 16 years old) and a friend, Mariano Katigbak, visited Rizal's maternal grandmother in Tondo, Manila.
 Mariano brought along his sister, Segunda Katigbak, a 14-year-old Batangueña from Lipa, Batangas.